St Bartholomew's Hospital, Rochester: St Bartholomew's Chapel

-The chapel was supported by the Priory of St. Andrew until the dissolution of the monasteries after which it transferred to the Dean.
+The chapel was supported by the Priory of St. Andrew until the Dissolution of the Monasteries, after which it transferred to the Dean.
 By 1560, the chapel was ruinous and a lease was granted to George Hope (a smith) on the chapel, its grounds and a tenement adjacent to the hospital's gateway.
 Hope was to repair the chapel "being old and ruinous and like to come to utter decay" and convert it into "an honest and seemly dwelling house".
 In 1699 it contained two upper and two lower rooms.
 Twenty-five years later Dean Prat bought out the various leases and converted the building back to a chapel, providing with an altar and other furnishings.
 The following year William Walter of Chatham bought the leases of two houses to the west of the chapel, one to use as an extension and one to be let to provide income.
 In 1787, three galleries were added.
 Between 1830 and 1846, Dean Stephens paid for further repairs and salaries.
 The vicar of St. Margaret's Rochester was paid to perform Sunday services, for many years previously they had ceased.

-Sir George Gilbert Scott was given the task of restoring the church in 1896 and said of the building "a precious archaeological and historical relic, the preservation of which was of the utmost importance".
+Sir George Gilbert Scott was given the task of restoring the church in 1896, and said of the building that it was "a precious archaeological and historical relic, the preservation of which was of the utmost importance".
 New stained glass was provided by Heaton, Butler and Bayne, Sir George Gilbert Scott, Charles Kempe, and Bell & Beckham.
 In 1962 the chapel was described as being "in a perfect state of preservation and beautifully decorated, and is equipped with modern lighting and heating arrangements".
 Since then the chapel has become redundant and has again fallen into a state of disrepair.
-Now virtually just a shell it was on the market for ten years before being sold to Paul Fernback of Centaur Properties.
+Long virtually just a shell, it was on the market for ten years before being sold to Paul Fernback of Centaur Properties.
 The grounds have been cleared and tidied with extensive renovation work inside.
 The new occupants were the Celestial Church of Christ.
 As of 2017 the building has been taken over by Granite Gym.

 In 1978 an archaeological excavation was carried out near the entrance.
-As well as one of the original walls, a variety of pottery dating from Roman to modern times was found.
+As well as one of the original walls, a variety of pottery sherds dating from Roman to modern times was found.